-- 1. Press Function until the LED for CONFIGURATION is lit. - 2.
-Press Up or Down until URr 5 is displayed and then press Select.
-The display shows URr 1. - Press Up or Down until the stage you want to configure is displayed and then press Select.
-The display shows the current configuration. - 4.
-Press Up or Down to toggle between off and cool and then press Select.

-The control returns to the Variable stage menu.

-5. Press Back once to return to the Configuration menu, or twice to return to the main display.
+- 1. Press Function until the CONFIGURATION indicator is lit. - 2.
+Press Up or Down until uRr is displayed and then press Select.
+The display shows uRr 1. - 3.
+Press Up or Down until the stage you want to configure is displayed and then press Select. - The display shows the current configuration. - 4.
+Press Up or Down until the configuration you want is displayed and then press Select. - The control returns to the Variable stage menu. - 5.
+Press Back once to return to the Configuration menu, or twice to return to the main display.